 Ashley was named to the US Olympic Team January 21, 2014.

 The Winter Olympics had both highs and lows for Ashley.
 In the preliminary round, she scored the highest trick of the entire competition.
 In the round of 12, Ashley had the last run of all of the competitors and crashed on her landing, thus ending her dreams of a Gold medal in 2014.
 It was a crushing loss after the promise of what the morning session began with.

 Because of the schedule, she had an opportunity to help make amends for this and that was to capture her first US National Championship in Deer Valley (Park City), Utah a few weeks later.
 While it didn't soothe her competitive drive, it did allow her to end the season on a high.

 Ashley graduated with honors from SUNY (State University of New York) in the Spring of 2014 with a degree in Business and earned the chancellor's award for academics as well.

-Ashley plans for the future include to go on towards PyeongChang and capture that elusive Olympic medal and to earn her MBA which would put her at the ripe age of 24.
+Ashley plans for the future include to go on towards PyeongChang and capture that elusive Olympic medal.
 Knowing the drive, determination and will of this young lady, she can achieve what she puts her mind into.